end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 curl -sL https://raw.githubusercontent.com/Treeptik/cloudunit/master/cu-production/boot.sh | bash
 ```

+## Configuration

+# CloudUnit properties.

+The default configuration files is `/home/admincu/.docker/application.properties`

+# Database password

+You have to change MYSQL root password (*changeit* by default)
+To do it, you have to change the
+* /home/admincu/.docker/application.properties
+* /etc/profile

+Run `/home/admincu/cloudunit/cu-production/reset.sh -y`

 ## Certificats

 By default, we cannot know your domain name.
 So we provide default certificats for HTTPS but without valid CA.